Vegan dinners can be affordable, filling, and surprisingly easy to make at home.

 5. Garlic Tomato Pasta

 Garlic and tomatoes cook down into a light, savory sauce that coats the pasta beautifully.
-It’s quick, inexpensive, and perfect for busy nights.

 Ingredients